Taken 3

-Taken 3 (sometimes stylized as TAK3N) is a 2015 English-language French action-thriller film.
-It is the third in the Taken trilogy, starring Liam Neeson as former government operative Mills.
+Taken 3 (sometimes stylized as TAK3N) is a 2014 English-language French action-thriller film.
+It is the third and final film in the Taken trilogy, following Taken (2008) and Taken 2 (2012), starring Liam Neeson as former government operative Bryan Mills.
 It was directed by Olivier Megaton and written by Luc Besson and Robert Mark Kamen.
 The cast also includes Forest Whitaker, Maggie Grace, and Famke Janssen.
-Mills is falsely accused of murder, gets tracked by a police inspector and uses his skill set to prove his innocence and find the real murderer.
+Mills is falsely accused of murder, is tracked by a police inspector and uses his skill set to prove his innocence and find the real murderer.

-Taken 3 was released in France on 21 January 2015 by EuropaCorp Distribution.
-The film received generally negative reviews from critics, who found it was hindered by uninspired action scenes, unclear direction, and a formulaic storyline and that the franchise had run its course.
-It grossed $326 million.
+Taken 3 was released in France on 21 January 2015 by EuropaCorp Distribution, and received negative reviews by critics and grossed $326.4 million on a $48 million budget.

 Plot

 Retired CIA officer Bryan Mills visits his daughter, Kim, to deliver an early birthday gift.
 After an awkward visit, he invites his former wife, Lenore, to dinner.
 Although she declines, she later shows up at his apartment and tells him about her marital problems, but says she wants to make it work.
 Later, her husband, Stuart, tells Bryan never to see his wife again.

 The next morning, Bryan receives a text from Lenore asking to meet for breakfast.
 When Bryan returns home, he discovers Lenore dead.
 Two LAPD officers immediately appear to arrest him, but Bryan subdues them, leads other officers on a chase through the neighborhood, disappears into the sewer system, and escapes.
 Meanwhile, LAPD Detective Dotzler reviews Bryan's background.

 Bryan retreats to a safe house equipped with weapons and surveillance electronics.
-He retraces Lenore's final movements to a gas station and obtains the surveillance footage showing her being abducted by men with distinctive hand tattoos.
+He retraces Lenore's final movements to a gas station and obtains the surveillance footage showing her being abducted by men, including one with a distinctive hand tattoo.
 LAPD detectives arrive to arrest him, but Bryan hijacks the police cruiser and downloads phone records from an LAPD database onto a thumb drive.
 He contacts Kim at Lenore's funeral via a camera hidden in his friend Sam's suit, and instructs her to maintain her "very predictable schedule".
 Bryan arranges to meet with her later and removes a surveillance bug, which Dotzler planted on her.
 Kim tells Bryan that she is pregnant, and that Stuart is acting scared and has hired bodyguards.